Master of Music from North Park University

-I sing because it makes me so unbelievably happy and it gives me peace.
-It is such a big part of my life and helped me grow out of my shell as a child, and to this day I always find comfort in singing.
+I sing because it makes me unbelievably happy and it gives me peace.
+Singing has always been a big part of my life; it helped me grow out of my shell as a child, and even as an adult I find a lot of joy and release in singing.

 Why do you teach?

-My goal is to help the student love the sound of their voice.
-Because singing has given me so much joy, I love sharing that joy with my students and I consider it an honor to embark on this experience with a student.
+My goal is to help students love their voice.
+Because singing has given me so much joy, I love sharing that joy with my students and I consider it an honor to embark on the experience together.

 What is your favorite teaching tool?